Learning how to play table tennis is great fun but once you reach a certain standard it can be hard to get to the next level on your own.

 Another channel definitely worth checking out is Tom Lodziak’s.
 Tom, who has been a professional table tennis player before and is now a pro coach, draws from his personal experiences in the field as well as the knowledge he’s gained from undertaking the UKCC (UK Coaching Certificate) training course.

 His YouTube channel, which has over 120,000 subscribers, offers a massively selection of videos covering everything from tactics, how-to videos for particular shots, beginner lessons and live Q&As.
 Check his channel by clicking below.

-One particular series though is Ben’s Expert In A Year videos.
+One particular series though that we recommend watching is Ben’s Expert In A Year videos.
 If you haven’t seen them, he took a complete beginner and training him up to become and expert in one year.
 They had one hour lessons 5 – 6 times a week and filmed the whole thing.
 A fascinating journey that’s worth a look!

-Although there aren’t any current tutorials, there’s a lot you can learn from the videos already available.
-Learn how to block topspin loops, improve your forehand lip and more and if you want more you can sign up to their free course here.
+Although they’re not publishing any new tutorials there’s a lot you can learn from the videos already available.
+Learn how to block topspin loops, improve your forehand loop and more.

 MFLM Table Tennis is one of the late comers to YouTube sports channels.
 However, its popularity has grown pretty rapidly, attracting over 36,000 subscribers in less than a year.
 Given the high quality of their video content, it’s not surprising that one of their videos has over a million views!